Diegometro1/CSCIE-15/03_Laravel/06_Getting_DigitalOcean_Laravel_Ready.md

 $ cd /usr/local/bin
 ```

-Use cURL to download Composer:
+Use cURL to download Composer and then execute the resulting download with PHP:

 ```bash
 $ curl -sS https://getcomposer.org/installer | sudo php